Travel during your stay

 If you have completed early, or withdrawn or suspended from your course, this is likely to have been reported to the Home Office who will curtail (cut short) your visa.
 Even though your permission still appears to be valid you will not be permitted to re-enter the UK with a visa which has been or is in the process of being curtailed.
 The University would have emailed you using contact details on your student record before any report was made to the Home Office to let you know this was happening and to explain the consequences.
 The Home Office will inform you directly of the new, shorter, end date of your visa and you will not receive a new BRP.

 If you are using Short-Term Student status to study, there is a difference between having a visa in this capacity and having the status conferred by a stamp on arrival.
 If you have a Short-Term Student visa in your passport, this should be multi entry so you can use it to re-enter the UK during its period of validity.
 If you did not need to apply for a visa but were stamped in as a short-term student, this status will lapse when you leave the UK and when you return you will need to qualify again as a short term student, so have with you a recent 'short-term student visa' letter from your college or course organiser, and evidence of your finances.
 The short term student visa route will be absorbed into the visitor route from 1st December 2020, so all applications that would have fallen under the short term visa route will need to be made under the visitor category.

-It is advisable to purchase comprehensive medical cover and insurance before you travel.
+Even if you don't need to apply for a Schengen visa it is strongly advisable to purchase comprehensive medical cover and insurance before you travel.
 You should also check if there are any health care arrangements between your home country and the country you wish to visit.